 Participants are invited to take advantage of the available materials as follows:

-- Slides - available to download a few weeks after an ESO event (depending on permission received from the authors).
+- Slides - available after an ESO event (depending on permission received from the authors).

 Questions can be sent directly to our experts BEFORE, DURING and AFTER the live sessions.
 Questions received before and during the scheduled e-sessions will be answered during the live session!
 Questions received after the sessions will be answered by email.

 Registration to this site is free of charge but highly recommended in order to allow us to provide a high-quality personalised service.
 Your registration will allow us to:

 - Provide a summary of the sessions you have attended and your personal CME track record;

 - Inform you automatically about the next live sessions;

 - Consider the areas of interest in establishing the future programme;